 The Universities have implemented primary and on-going prevention and awareness programs for students and employees focused on sexual violence, domestic and dating violence and stalking, and the promotion of positive and healthy behaviors that foster mutually respectful relationships and sexuality.
-The Universities shall make preventative educational materials available to all community members to promote compliance and familiarity with this Policy.
+The Universities shall make preventative educational materials available to all members of the community to promote compliance and familiarity with this Policy.